-In the example above, 50% of the electricity consumed over the year is verified as being compliant with the three key PPA criteria and not double counted, these volumes can be claimed using the Actual emissions rate of the PPA (i.e., 0 kgCO2/MWh) with the remaining volumes using default emissions rates.
-Ideally, if PPAs are being used, the remaining volumes should be calculated using a residual mix or even a fossil-only mix in the third country, to avoid double-counting.
+In the example above, 50% of the electricity consumed over the year is verified as being compliant with the three key PPA criteria and not double-counted.
+These volumes can be claimed using the Actual emissions rate of the PPA (i.e., 0 kgCO2/MWh) with the remaining volumes using default emissions rates.
+Ideally, the remaining volumes should be calculated using a residual mix or even a fossil-only mix in the third country, to avoid double-counting.